 Depending on the amount of time that you have to spend in Iceland, there are two popular routes that allow you to see the highlights of the island.
-The “Ring Road” route would ideally take 10-14 days and would take you around the circumference of the island.
+The “Ring Road” route would ideally take 10-14 days and would take you around the circumference of the island (we spent 2 weeks driving Iceland’s Ring Road).
 And the “Golden Circle” route ideally takes a few days, but it is possible to tackle in just one day if you are short on time.

 The Golden Circle is a small loop around southern Iceland that begins and ends in Reykjavik.
 It’s just 150 miles in length (243 kilometers) and has just three specific must-see stops along the way.
 Read on to learn about the different must-see sites along the Golden Circle as well as the distances in between each and the amount of hiking involved.

 We would highly recommend renting a car or motorhome so that you can see the Golden Circle at your own pace.
 There are several additional stops along the Golden Circle that are worth visiting including the Kerid Crater, Bruarfoss Waterfall, and the Secret Lagoon which is a great alternative to the Blue Lagoon.
 (Or if you can’t decided between the Blue Lagoon versus the Secret Lagoon, why not visit both!)

 There are also many well-organized tours that leave from Reykjavik that will allow you to relax in a comfortable shuttle bus and not have to worry about driving.
 Enjoy!

 Total Hiking Time: 1-2 hours depending on your preference